Responsibilities of the Governing Boards

 Governing Boards are responsible and accountable to the Minister for Health and Wellbeing.

-Governing Boards will appoint the LHN Chief Executive Officer, who will report to the board.
+Governing Boards are responsible for appointing the LHN Chief Executive Officer, who reports to the board.
 Responsibility for the day-to-day operations of the LHNs remains with the LHN Chief Executive Officers.

 In performing their functions, Governing Boards are required to comply with directions issued by the Minister or Chief Executive, and any policies of the Department specified by the Minister or Chief Executive to apply to the boards in the performance of their functions.

-The Minister for Health and Wellbeing will appoint Governing Board Chairpersons and members for terms of up to three years.
+The Minister for Health and Wellbeing is responsible for appointing Governing Board Chairpersons and members for terms of up to three years.

-Under the Health Care Act 2008 (the Act), each Governing Board will have between six to eight Members with knowledge and experience in:
+Under the Health Care Act 2008 (the Act), each Governing Board must have between six to eight Members with knowledge and experience in:

 In addition, each Governing Boards must have:

-The Minister for Health and Wellbeing has endorsed the Charter for Local Health Network Governing Boards Volume 1 to apply to all ten Governing Boards.
+The Minister for Health and Wellbeing has endorsed the Charter for Local Health Network Governing Boards - Volume 1 (PDF 800KB) to apply to all ten Governing Boards.